scalacenter/scala-3-migration-guide/docs/dotty-rewrites.md

 ---
 id: dotty-rewrites
-title: Dotty Migration Mode
+title: Scala 3 Migration Mode
 ---

-The Dotty compiler, named `dotc`, has been carefully designed to ease the migration from Scala 2.13 to Scala 3.0.
+The Scala 3 compiler, named `dotc`, has been carefully designed to ease the migration from Scala 2.13 to Scala 3.0.
 It comes with a handful of utilities to support you while migrating a Scala 2 codebase to Scala 3.

-Try running `dotc`, the Dotty compiler command, to have a glimpse of those utilities:
+Try running `dotc`, the Scala 3 compiler command, to have a glimpse of those utilities:

 ``` bash
 $ dotc